Gurjaka/Arch-linux-Install-guide/README.md

-## Welcome to arch linux installation cheat sheet
+## Welcome to arch linux installation Simplified guide

 # Pre-installation
 ### 1.0) Set the console keyboard layout and font